 Teriyaki Chicken Skewers

-Teriyaki Chicken Skewers are complemented with fresh pineapple, veggies, and the best sweet teriyaki sauce!
-Serve these skewers on a bed of coconut rice, garnished with fresh lime and toasted coconut.
+Teriyaki Chicken Skewers with pineapple, veggies, and a sweet teriyaki sauce are served over coconut rice, topped with fresh lime and toasted coconut for a tropical twist!

 Ingredients